douglas-george/timberhearth/storybook/story.md

 His best friend, Jessica Willowglen, thought this was very sensible.
 Jessica’s family owned the Willowglen Bakery, which filled the whole village square with the scent of honey rolls and sourdough loaves every morning.
 If there was one thing Jessica believed in, it was the magic of a good, warm loaf of bread.

 The two of them had been friends for as long as anyone could remember.
-They were the same age—sixteen this summer—and that meant they would soon be invited to meet Whistlewing, the town’s guardian owl.
+They were the same age—sixteen this summer—and that meant they would soon be invited to meet **Whistlewing**, the town’s guardian owl.

-This was no ordinary owl, of course.
-Whistlewing lived at the very top of the clock tower, in a roost filled with feathers and glowing stones, and only came down once a year to speak with the village’s newest sixteen-year-olds.
-It was a great honor, but also a great mystery, for no one ever spoke of what Whistlewing said to them.
+This was no ordinary owl, of course. **Whistlewing** lived at the very top of the clock tower, in a roost filled with feathers and glowing stones, and only came down once a year to speak with the village’s newest sixteen-year-olds.
+It was a great honor, but also a great mystery, for no one ever spoke of what **Whistlewing** said to them.

 Some returned from the meeting beaming with pride.
 Others looked thoughtful, or even a little worried.
 But they never told.

 And now it was Gabriel and Jessica’s turn.

-“Do you think he’ll like us?”
+”Do you think he’ll like us?”
 Jessica asked one warm September morning as they sat by the Willow River.
 She had her sleeves rolled up and her apron smudged with flour.

-“I think,” Gabriel said, skipping a flat stone across the water, “that he’ll like you just fine.
+“I think,” Gabriel said, skipping a flat stone across the water, ”that he’ll like you just fine.
 You’re good at baking, you’re kind to cats, and you didn’t run away screaming when that raccoon tried to steal your shoe last week.”

 Jessica laughed.
 “That raccoon did look rather determined.”

 They both went quiet for a moment, listening to the river babble over the stones.
 A dragonfly zipped past, wings flashing in the sunlight.

-“Do you think he gives everyone a gift?”
+”Do you think he gives everyone a gift?”
 Gabriel asked softly.

 Jessica looked at him.
 “What sort of gift?”

-He shrugged.
-“A little magic.
+He shrugged. ”A little magic.
 Or maybe… advice.
 Something important.
 You know.”

 Jessica thought about this.
 “If he does give us something, I hope it’s not pumpkin seeds.”

-Gabriel grinned.
-“People don’t really believe all that anymore.”
+Gabriel grinned. ”People don’t really believe all that anymore.”

-“Maybe not,” Jessica said.
-“But if I woke up with vines for hair, I’d be very cross with you.”
+“Maybe not,” Jessica said. ”But if I woke up with vines for hair, I’d be very cross with you.”

 Gabriel smiled and skipped another stone.
 “Fair enough.”

 They didn’t know it yet—not really—but this would be the last quiet morning they’d spend by the Willow River for quite some time.
 For there were stirrings in Timberhearth.
 Small stirrings, like a breeze rustling the pumpkin vines on the edge of town.
-And very soon, Gabriel and Jessica would find themselves caught up in a mystery full of glowing eyes, secret gifts, and adventures that even Whistlewing himself could not have fully predicted.
+And very soon, Gabriel and Jessica would find themselves caught up in a mystery full of glowing eyes, secret gifts, and adventures that even **Whistlewing** himself could not have fully predicted.

 But that’s getting ahead of the story.

-For now, let’s leave them by the river, wondering about owls and pumpkin seeds, and follow the wind as it slips through the village square—past the bakery cats, past the caretaker sweeping the cobblestones, and up, up, up the spiral stairs of the clock tower, to where Whistlewing the owl is waiting.
+For now, let’s leave them by the river, wondering about owls and pumpkin seeds, and follow the wind as it slips through the village square—past the bakery cats, past the caretaker sweeping the cobblestones, and up, up, up the spiral stairs of the clock tower, to where **Whistlewing** the owl is waiting.

-# Chapter Two: Whistlewing and the Clock Tower
+## Chapter Two: Whistlewing and the Clock Tower

 At the very top of Timberhearth’s clock tower, there was a nest.